bchugg/stat-map/bounded scalar concentration.md

 lastmod: 2024-10-31
 ---

 Here we list [[concentration inequalities]] for scalar-valued random variables that are bounded with probability 1 (sometimes only bounded on one side).
-This in contrast to [[light-tailed, unbounded scalar concentration]] which does not assume boundedness and [[heavy-tailed scalar concentration]], where we assume only a few moments.
+This in contrast to [[light-tailed, unbounded scalar concentration]] which does not assume boundedness and [[heavy-tailed concentration]], where we assume only a few moments.

 Many of these concentration inequalities are proven using corresponding [[exponential inequalities]].
 There are also [[time-uniform]] versions of many of these inequalities which stem from the [[sub-psi process]] given by the corresponding exponential inequality.